wpsharks/s2member-kb/tutorials/2015/250-using-download-restrictions-with-nginx.md

 ## Remote Auth / Podcasting

-Yes, Remote Authentication, most commonly used with podcasting (**s2Member → Download Options → Remote Auth / Podcasting**), should work fine with NGINX.
+Remote Authentication, most commonly used with podcasting (**s2Member → Download Options → Remote Auth / Podcasting**), should work fine with NGINX.
 The remote auth headers are sent via PHP and not the web server, so the s2Member implementation of this should work with NGINX.

 ## Summary